DanielGrin31/DigitalTraining/Networks.md

 it can be placed on routers,hosts or even on its own device. the purpose of a firewall is to examine each packet going through it against a set of rules,these rules can either allow or deny packets through the network and can be either incoming or outgoing rules specifying the direction of traffic.
 If the packet being examined matches a certain rule it is enforced and it can block packets from entering or leaving the network.
+#### VDOMS
+VDOM stands for Virtual Domain.
+It is a feature found in some network security devices, particularly in firewall solutions, that allows the creation of multiple virtual instances or domains within a single physical device.

+Each VDOM operates as an independent firewall with its own configuration, policies, interfaces, and security settings.

+The purpose of VDOMs is to provide logical separation and isolation of network resources and security policies within a single physical firewall.
+By dividing a firewall into multiple VDOMs, organizations can unify their network security infrastructure while maintaining strict segregation between different departments, business units, or customer environments.

 #### Unidirectional Gateway
 A unidirectional gateway is a network security device that allows data to flow in one direction only, while preventing any communication or data transmission in the opposite direction.
 It is designed to ensure the strict unidirectional flow of information from a less secure or untrusted network to a more secure or trusted network, while preventing any data leakage or unauthorized access from the secure network to the untrusted network.